 To enable vGPU access, you first set your ESXi host’s Graphics Mode.
 This mode can be set to SharedPassthru at the ESXi host command line using the command:

 This SharedPassthru graphics setting is required for the NVIDIA vGPU drivers (both host and guest vGPU drivers) to operate correctly.
+Note the two minus signs before the "default-type" argument.
 This setting is referred to as “Shared Direct” in the vSphere Client window that gives the Host Graphics settings below.
 Here is how that same graphics mode appears in the vSphere Client.
 Note the “Default graphics type” setting to “Shared Direct” in the right-side pane – this is the correct setting for vGPU support.

 The vGPU mode of access is available to a VM if you have installed the NVIDIA vGPU Host Driver, referred to in the NVIDIA docs as the vGPU Manager, directly on the ESXi server on which the VM is to be placed.
 This is done as a VIB installation process onto ESXi.
 You get the NVIDIA vGPU Host driver with the NVIDIA AI Enterprise Suite package.